raspberrypilearning/turtle-race-visual/en/step_2.md

 --- task ---

-Import `turtle` to draw in Python and `randint` so the turtles can race at different speeds.
+Import `turtle` to draw and `randint` so the turtles move at different speeds.

 --- code ---
 ---